Locations

 Recommendations

-Optimize Before Expanding: Before buying more HANA memory capacity, explore optimizations.
+Before purchasing additional HANA memory capacity, explore potential optimizations to maximize efficiency.
 Archiving or optimizing data can often defer or reduce the need for additional licenses.
 A clean-up project can often save costs by freeing enough memory to avoid a license increase.

-Use Tiered Storage: Use HANA’s warm and cold data handling.
+Leverage HANA’s capabilities for handling warm and cold data.
 Keep your primary working set in memory and move the rest to cheaper storage (disk or cloud).
 This can dramatically reduce license requirements while keeping data available when needed (with a slight performance trade-off for older data).

 Plan for Growth: Include growth projections in your sizing plan, but consider licensing in phases – acquire what you need now and scale up later as needed.
 Large expansions can be timed with contract renewals or negotiations to seek better pricing tiers for bulk memory.

-Monitor Memory Usage: Track your HANA memory usage versus your licensed amount.
-If you consistently use far less than licensed, you may adjust your license at renewal (or at least avoid over-provisioning new systems).
-If you’re nearing the limit, you can take action (clean up data or budget for more licenses) before it becomes urgent.
+Track your HANA memory usage versus your licensed amount.
+If you consistently use far less than your licensed capacity, you may adjust your license at renewal (or at least avoid over-provisioning new systems).
+If you’re nearing the limit, you can take action (such as cleaning up data or budgeting for more licenses) before it becomes urgent.

 Author